Albacore (dinghy): Competitions

+The next International Championship is scheduled to take place at Lyme Regis in Dorset, England in 2027.

 Manufacture

 Two manufacturers of Albacores produced boats in 2011 to 2013: Ovington Boats in the UK and Hapco Marine in the USA.
 The boats were primarily delivered to UK, Canadian and US destinations.

 Notable earlier manufacturers include Ontario Yachts, Skene, Woof, Kingsfield Marine, Fairey Marine, Grampian Marine, McGruer&Clarke, JD Young, Rondar, Lockley, Lockley-Newport, and Whitby Boat Works.

 The first fiberglass version of the boat was made by Whitby Boat Works and sold as the Albatross.
 Shortly thereafter, fiberglass version of the Albacore appeared.

 Family use

 The hull weight of an Albacore is 109 kg (240 lbs).
 Therefore, the Albacore can be road-trailered, with 1 or 2 Albacores behind a typical family car.
 With appropriate road-trailer design, the boat can be loaded and unloaded using only 2 people.

 The Albacore is frequently used as a first boat for those who are just learning to sail, and as a very competitive racer for more advanced sailors.

 Regatta results show that this class of boat is often sailed by husband/wife and parent/child combinations, and that some of the all-women teams are the most competitive in the class.